 - Intermediate yellow fever: In humid or semi-humid parts of Africa, small-scale epidemics occur.
-Semi-domestic mosquitoes (that breed in the wild and around households) infect both monkeys and humans.
+Semi-domestic mosquitoes (that breed in the wild and around households) infect both monkeys and people.
 Increased contact between people and infected mosquitoes leads to increased transmission and many separate villages in an area can develop outbreaks at the same time.
 This is the most common type of outbreak in Africa.
 An outbreak can become a more severe epidemic if the infection is carried into an area populated with both domestic mosquitoes and unvaccinated people.

 - Urban yellow fever: Large epidemics occur when infected people introduce the virus into heavily populated areas with high mosquito density and where most people have little or no immunity, due to lack of vaccination.
 In these conditions, infected mosquitoes transmit the virus from person to person.

 Vaccination is the most important means of preventing yellow fever.
-In high risk areas where vaccination coverage is low, prompt recognition and control of outbreaks through immunization is critical to prevent epidemics.
-To prevent outbreaks throughout affected regions, vaccination coverage must reach at least 60% to 80% of a population at risk.
-Few endemic countries that recently benefited from a preventive mass vaccination campaign in Africa currently have this level of coverage.
+In high-risk areas where vaccination coverage is low, prompt recognition and control of outbreaks through immunization is critical to prevent epidemics.
+To prevent outbreaks throughout affected regions, vaccination coverage must reach at least 60% to 80% of a population at risk to prevent transmission in a region with a yellow fever outbreak.